1 The aesthetics of code

 What are the eight dimensions of beautiful code?

 The chapter introduces eight dimensions: storytelling, simplicity, clarity of intent, expressiveness, purity, sustainability, durability, and creativity.
-These dimensions are not isolated rules.
-They reinforce one another, helping code become clearer, safer, more maintainable, and more meaningful to work with.
+These dimensions work together to make code clearer, safer, more maintainable, and more meaningful to craft.

 What is the rosette model?

-Why is null handling used as the chapter’s first example of beautiful code?
+Why is null handling used as an example of code aesthetics?

-Null handling is a familiar problem that shows how code can become noisy and fragile.
-Traditional defensive null checks often bury the real business intent under plumbing.
-By modeling absence explicitly, the same logic can become clearer, safer, and more expressive.
+Null handling is a common problem where code can quickly become noisy and fragile.
+Repeated defensive null checks bury the real business intent.
+By modeling absence more explicitly, code can become safer, clearer, and more expressive.

 How does Java Optional help model absence?